Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Discussion

 \subsection{Unified Testing Framework}

-Apart from presenting two novel TDE protocols, we provide a well defined framework in which we compare their performance to that of conventional TDE methods.
+Apart from presenting two novel TDE approaches, we provide a well defined framework in which we compare their performance to that of conventional TDE methods.
 As previous works pointed out an advantage of bispectrum based TDE over cross-spectrum based methods in Gaussian mixed noise environments specifically, we aimed to resolve their differences with respect to this property.
-So far, no studies exist that compare cross- and bispectrum based TDE protocols.
-With the present work, we provide a comprehensive overview of the behaviour of each method (i) under mixed and unmixed noise influence, (ii) for Gaussian and non-Gaussian distributed noise, (ii) for noise sources with a controlled degree of auto-correlation, and (iv) under different SNRs.
-In terms of accuracy, we show that both phase-periodicity and antisymmetrized bispectrum based TDE perform equally well throughout our testing environments and consistently outperform their conventional counterparts in the mixed noise setting.
+So far, no studies exist that compare cross- and bispectrum based TDE approaches.
+With the present work, we provide a comprehensive overview of the behaviour of each method (i) under mixed and unmixed noise influence, (ii) for Gaussian and non-Gaussian distributed noise, (iii) for noise sources with a controlled degree of auto-correlation, and (iv) under different SNRs.
+In terms of accuracy, we show that both phase-periodicity and antisymmetrized bispectrum based TDE perform equally well throughout our testing environments and consistently outperform their conventional counterparts under mixed noise.